Lettings policy

 Reduced preference – where the degree of preference given to a customer is reduced based on their behaviour such as rent arrears or anti-social behaviour.

-Registered Providers – a term used to describe housing associations.
+Registered providers – a term used to describe housing associations.

 Right to review – customers can request a review of a decision made on their housing application.

-Secure tenancy – A secure periodic weekly tenancy granted under the Housing Act 1985.
+Secure tenancy – a secure periodic weekly tenancy granted under the Housing Act 1985.

-Succession – where a tenancy is passed on someone else living at the property, such as a spouse or family member, following the death of the tenant.
+Succession – where a tenancy is passed on to someone else living at the property, such as a spouse or family member, following the death of the tenant.

 Transfers – customers who are currently tenants of a social landlord wanting to be rehoused into another property of that landlord.